top of page

 Remember, when you're in a different country, whether it's by the clothes on your back, your hair color, your skin tone, or the constant look of confusion on your face... you already stand out... so stop worrying about having the right outfit for every occasion, and that will free you up to pack just one or maybe two pairs of shoes.

-Now in terms of functionality, that's a different story; at the very least, you'll likely want sandals for the beach, comfortable walking shoes for daily use and shoes or boots for hiking..
+Now in terms of functionality, that's a different story; at the very least, you'll likely want sandals, comfortable walking shoes for daily wear and hiking/trail shoes.
 Personally, since I pack the absolute minimum, I pack just one pair of black trail-running shoes, which work fine for trails, long walks, working out and general, daily use.
-Yes, they look horrible with pants, but I have to remind myself that I'm literally the only person who notices or cares; and if you're really doing travel right, you shouldn't be wearing pants at all.
+Yes, they look questionable with pants, but I have to remind myself that I'm literally the only person who notices or cares; and if you're really doing travel right, you shouldn't even need pants.

-Now I realize it can't or won't be that simple for everyone.. so this is where you may want to get a little creative; for example.. if you're a serious hiker and like to have ankle support, consider packing ankle braces instead of a full pair of hiking boots, you get the same support just in less space; or if you see yourself doing a lot of boating or water sports, consider water shoes, and then leave the sandals at home, remember, you can always buy a super cheap pair of sandals wherever you are, and tie them to your bag or leave them behind if you're heading to cooler climates.
+Now I realize it won't be that simple for everyone.. so this is where you may want to get a little creative; for example.. if you're a serious hiker and like to have ankle support, consider packing ankle braces instead of ankle-high hiking boots, you get the same support in less space; or, if you see yourself doing a lot of boating or water sports, consider water shoes instead of sandals, remember, you can always buy a super cheap pair of sandals wherever you are, and tie them to your bag or donate them if you're heading to cooler climates.

-I do pack and recommend a pair of barefoot sandals for beach days and hostel hangs, they take up almost zero space and can be attached to the outside of your bag when traveling (or inside, whatever works).
-I have a pair of Xero sandals that I've been using for years, they are extremely thin (by design) and very durable; although you could argue not the most comfortable until you get used to them.
+I do pack and recommend a pair of barefoot sandals for beach days and hostel hangs, they take up almost no space and can be attached to the outside of your bag when traveling.
+I pack a pair of Xero barefoot sandals that I've been using for years; they're thin, lightweight and durable.